Consensys/doc.tessera/docs/Concepts/p2p-discovery.md

 We recommend that all nodes have multiple other nodes configured as peers.
 This is necessary for peers to find each other, especially when nodes are restarted.

-Example: If node A fails to connect to node B (eg node B hasn't started up yet), A removes B from its list.
+Example: If node A fails to connect to node B (for example, node B hasn't started up yet), A removes B from its list.
 Then when B start up, it's B's responsibility to search for A and initiate the peer connection.
 Further, if B has no peers configured then it won't search for any peers on startup.

 ## Multi-tenancy